-TRICARE Contractors Did Not Exclude Six Ineligible Providers We Identified and West network lists of 1.1 million providers to federal exclusionary databases and found two providers on the List of Excluded Individuals and Entities that the TRICARE West contractor did not properly exclude.
+TRICARE Contractors Did Not Exclude Six Ineligible Providers We Identified We identified six providers in the TRICARE network that should have been ineligible to participate in the network based on contractor credentialing procedures.
+Specifically, we compared the entire TRICARE East and West network lists of 1.1 million providers to federal exclusionary databases and found two providers on the List of Excluded Individuals and Entities that the TRICARE West contractor did not properly exclude.